-The destruction in 70 AD, following the Jewish revolt against the Romans, left most of Herod's second temple in rubble.
+Following the Jewish revolt against the Romans, the Roman troops headed by Titus destroyed and looted the city and the temple.
+This left most of Herod's second temple in rubble.
 Only few remnants of this remarkable structure remained, such as the western wall, Hulda Gates, and the south-western corner in the southern wall.

 The temple mount was left in ruins.
 The Romans rebuilt the city and laid out new roads, while the temple mount was left in ruins.
 A large church was built in the 6th C AD in the area of El-Aqsa mosque.

 The Arabs conquered Jerusalem in 638AD, and Khalif Omar visited and prayed in the site in that year.
 The dome of the Rock shrine, with the large golden dome and an octagon structure, was built by the Umayyad Khalif Abdul-Malik ibn Marwan in 691 (72 year according to Muslim calendar), and named it after Omar.
 It is one of the most beautiful and enduring shrines in the World, and remained almost untouched throughout the years.
 The rock is, according to Muslim tradition, the spot where prophet Mohamed ascended to heaven.